Obesity and Weight Loss

 At PCOS Sisters Telehealth Clinic & Wellness Center your medical weight loss journey will start with an evaluation and blood work to determine the root cause of your weight gain.
 We will determine if polycystic ovarian syndrome is the cause, and if not, we can still help you lose weight!
 The foundation of the PCOS Sisters Weight Loss Program is a personalized diet and exercise plan combined with medication to balance your hormones.
 Dr. Lynsey Johnson, DNP, FNP-C encourages patients to weigh themselves without clothes or shoes prior to their visit to get an accurate-as-possible read of their weight.

-PCOS Sisters Two women in jeans posing for a photo.
+Two women posing for a picture in jeans.

 What We Do